How To Make Homemade Candles Scented

 READ

-Candle Making Dallas
+Candle Making Supplies Vancouver Bc

 Lavender Candle: This calming aroma helps reduce stress and provide a sense of mental clarity.
 To make your own lavender scented candle, melt 1/4 cup of chopped beeswax in a double boiler over low heat.
 Once the wax is completely melted, add 2 drops of lavender essential oil for each ounce of wax used.
 Stir well until the scent is fully incorporated and then pour the mixture into heat-resistant containers or molds before it hardens.